wagleanuj/SpaceAssigner/README.md

-# Scheduler
-CS3716 Project
-# CS3716 Group Project - Scheduling System
+# CS3716 Group Project - Space Assigner

 ## Repository URL

-You can find the repository at https://github.com/wagleanuj/CS3716Scheduler
+You can find the repository at https://github.com/wagleanuj/SpaceAssigner

 ## Course Details